-The Doctor of Sustainable Urbanism (DrSU) is a post-professional applied research degree intended to prepare professionals and advanced urban design students for careers in multidisciplinary, evidence-based sustainable urban design and planning practice and teaching.
-The program is based on a close working relationship between doctoral students and their faculty advisers, who work together to develop a detailed course of study that takes full advantage of the resources available at Washington University and through our collaborative partners from around the country and world.
+The Doctor of Sustainable Urbanism (DrSU) is a post-professional applied research degree intended to prepare professionals and advanced urban design students for careers in multidisciplinary, evidence-based, sustainable urban design and planning practice and teaching.
+The program is based on a close working relationship between doctoral students and their faculty advisers, who work together to develop a detailed course of study that takes full advantage of the resources available at Washington University and through our collaborative partners from around the country and the world.

 This individualized program allows each doctoral student to pursue their particular research interests while ensuring the development of the necessary research competencies and the broadening of the student's knowledge in sustainable urbanism.
 Much of the program's course work and independent reading and study is focused on preparing students for their two-part general examination.
 The nature of this preparation varies widely depending upon the candidate's background and research interests.
 Overall, the exam is a platform for the student to demonstrate a broad knowledge of evidenced-based research methods, the multidisciplinary frameworks of sustainable urbanism, the best practices for sustainable urbanism, and the technical knowledge base and skills necessary for implementing sustainability at a multiscalar level in the city.